billzhonggz/QuantumNotes/Quantum Cryptography/Chaotic Cryptography.md

 - The *decoder* has the same number of chaotic systems.
 They work in in pairs with chaotic systems in the encoder side.
 - By *adjusting their parameter values*, only *one* pair of the system can be synchronized at a time.
 - Then the *decoder* can recover the encrypted information.

+### Chaotic Modulation (CMod)

+*CMod* system deal with *continuous* information signal.

+In a CMod system,

+- The *encoder* consists of *one* non-autonomous chaotic system, and its state is fluctuated and affected by the source information signal.
+- The *decoder* reconstructs the states of encoder through synchronization.
+- By applying inverse encoder operation to reconstruct the *state* and the received signals.

+## Example: Baptist Encryption Technique (BET)

+*To be continued...*